 Lisa is a California native, wife and mother of 4 amazing (nearly) grown children, one fabulous son in law and a empty-nest filler named Maggie (a sweet Maltipoo).
 Apart from her work, Lisa enjoys floral design, painting, cooking for crowds, and taco tuesdays.
 She cannot overstate how much she loves travel, both to old and new places, and has a particular affinity for historical architecture.
 After having a hand in designing and building her own house several years ago, she decided to go back to school to obtain a second degree to pursue her lifelong love of design.

 Lisa's fascination of historical design & architecture has given her a broad aesthetic.
-Once understanding what the client's aesthetic and direction is, this ultimately drives the project.
+All projects are driven by understanding the client's desires and goals mixed with Lisa's expertise and experience.
 Using her knowledge of historical periods, architecture, and strong design principles, Lisa infuses each project with a quality that reads authentically.

 Her work is characterized by an astute attention to detail in every project, large or small.
 Balance and proportion, texture, color, contrast, and negative space are all carefully considered in every design she does to bring a sense of wholeness to each space.
 In addition Lisa has an eye for taking a space and making every inch count.

 She maintains that there is nothing as satisfying as collaborating in the creation, development and realization of a clients dream space.
 Lisa counts herself blessed that everyday she gets to live out a job that facilitates constructing a space that each client can experience as their own sanctuary.

 Simopoulos Designs in a Boutique Interior Design firm in Northern California that services Sacramento, Bay Area, Napa Valley, Tahoe and beyond.
-We provide services from a basic refresh of a room or space with textiles, furnishings and decor needs to space planning, design development and implementation for both new construction and remodels.
+Our main services focus on space planning, design development and implementation for both new construction and remodels.

 Contact us today to see how we can help you!